-We have audited the accompanying financial statements of Florida Life and Health Insurance Guaranty Association, which comprise the statement of assets and net assets-modified cash basis for the years ended December 31, 2022 and 2021, and the related statements of revenues, expenses, and other changes in net assets-modified cash basis and functional expenses-modified cash basis, and notes to the financial statements.
+We have audited the accompanying financial statements of Florida Life and Health Insurance Guaranty Association, which comprise the statement of assets and net assets-modified cash basis for the years ended December 31, 2023 and 2022, and the related statements of revenues, expenses, and other changes in net assets-modified cash basis and functional expenses-modified cash basis, and notes to the financial statements.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the assets and net assets of Florida Life and Health Insurance Guaranty Association as of December 31, 2022 and 2021, and its revenues and expenses for the year then ended in accordance with the modified cash basis of accounting described in Note 1.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the assets and net assets of Florida Life and Health Insurance Guaranty Association as of December 31, 2023 and 2022, and its revenues and expenses for the years then ended in accordance with the modified cash basis of accounting described in Note 1.